Iceberg becomes important once a data lake stops being just a pile of files and starts needing tables, snapshots, and database-like discipline.

 Data Warehouse (1990s)

-Nightly ETL, strict scheme and reports with a lag until the next day.
+Nightly ETL, strict schemas, and reports that often lag until the next day.

-High quality control, but low flexibility and expensive changes.
+Strong quality control, but low flexibility and expensive change cycles.

 Data Lake (2010s)

-Schema-on-read, ELT and scale on object storage (S3/GCS/Blob).
+Schema-on-read, ELT, and scale on object storage such as S3, GCS, or Blob.

 Lakehouse / Open Table Format

-Iceberg adds ACID, circuit evolution and time travel on top of the data lake.
+Iceberg adds ACID commits, schema evolution, and time travel on top of the data lake.

 Pains of the classic data lake